xn-projects/louvre-powerbi-analytics/README.md

 This repository contains a **Power BI analytics case study** focused on visitor behavior, revenue performance, exhibitions, and digital audience growth of the **Louvre Museum**.

-The project was designed as a **management-level BI solution**, not a training dashboard, with an emphasis on data modeling, analytical logic, and usability.

 ---

 ## Project Overview